 As a bare minimum, I recommend at least two hours to visit the palaces and to explore the gardens.
 I spent close to four hours there but I am a complete history fangirl and a shutterbug.

-6. Come armed with guide
+5. Come armed with a guide

 As there is minimal information displayed around the site, having some sort of guide is essential.
-Otherwise, you will just need to be content with looking at pretty buildings and architecture.

 Bring a decent guidebook or pick up an audioguide for €6 at the entrance.
 Better still, book a guided tour.
-I bought an audioguide which was very informative but I sort of wish I’d gone for a guided tour.
+I bought an audioguide which was very informative but I wish I’d gone for a guided tour.

 Let’s face it; you can’t ask an audioguide questions.